Insertion in constructed normal numbers: Free insertion

-The astute $G_A(n,k)$ has~$k|A|^n$ vertices and~$k|A|^{n+1}$ edges.
-An Eulerian cycle in $G_A(n,k)$ has~$k|A|^n$ sections with~$|A|$ vertices each section.
-Since there are the same number of vertices as sections we would like to choose one vertex from each section to place a petal.
-The problem is each vertex occurs $|A|$ times in the Eulerian cycle but not necessarily at $|A|$ different sections.
-We pose it as a {\em matching} problem.
+We would like to choose one vertex from each section to place a petal.
+The problem is that each vertex occurs $|A|$ times in the Eulerian cycle but not necessarily at $|A|$ different sections.
+We pose a {\em matching} problem.

-\begin{definition}[Distribution graph] Given pointed Eulerian cycle in $G_A(n,k)$ the Distribution graph $D_A(n,k)$ is a $|A|$-regular bipartite graph, one part consists of the vertices in $G_A(n,k)$, the other part consists of the sections of the Eulerian cycle.
-There is an edge from a vertex $v$ in $G_A(n,k)$ to a section $j$ if $v$ belongs to the section~$j$. \end{definition}
+\begin{definition}[Distribution graph] Given pointed Eulerian cycle in $G_A(n-1,n)$ the Distribution graph $D_A(n-1,n)$ is a $|A|$-regular bipartite graph, one part consists of the vertices in $G_A(n-1,n)$, the other part consists of the sections of the Eulerian cycle.
+There is an edge from a vertex $u$ in $G_A(n-1,n)$ to a section $j$ if $u$ belongs to the section~$j$. \end{definition}

 A matching in a Distribution graph is a set of edges such that no two edges share a common vertex.
 A vertex is matched if it is an endpoint of one of the edges in the matching.
 A {\em perfect matching} is a matching that matches all vertices in the graph.